jpvillaisaza/reverse/reverse.md

 &nbsp;&nbsp;`==` (by definition of `reverse'`)
 `reverse' xs (x:ys)`

-We've calculated an efficient version of `reverse'`, which we can use to define the reverse function, as follows.
+Now, we can use the efficient definition of `reverse'` to define the `reverse` function, as follows:

 ```haskell
 reverse :: [a] -> [a]